-Notification of Finding
+16. Notification of Finding

-The Hearing Office will serve a copy of the written report outlining the basis of the Hearing Committee's decision to the Medical Director, the Peer Review Committee and/or Credentialing Committee imposing the Adverse Action, and the affected Provider.
+The Hearing Office shall serve a copy of the written report outlining the basis of the Hearing Committee's decision to the Medical Director, the Peer Review Committee and/or Credentialing Committee imposing the Adverse Action, and the affected Provider.

-Final Decision
+17. Final Decision

-Upon receipt of the Hearing Committee's decision, the Chief Medical Officer/Plan President will either adopt or reject the Hearing Committee's decision.
+Upon receipt of the Hearing Committee's decision, the Chief Medical Officer/Plan President shall either adopt or reject the Hearing Committee's decision.
 The Chief Medical Officer/Plan President's action constitutes the final decision.

-Reporting
+18. Reporting

 In the event the Chief Medical Officer/Plan President adopts the proposed decision of the Peer Review Committee and/or Credentialing Committee taking or recommending the Adverse Action, Molina will submit a report to the State Licensing Board and the NPDB, as required.
-Reports will be made in accordance with the Credentialing Program Policy.
+Reports shall be made in accordance with the Credentialing Program Policy.

-Reports to the State Licensing Board and the NPDB for adverse actions must be submitted within 15 days from the date the adverse action was taken.
+Reports to the State Licensing Board and the NPDB for adverse actions must be submitted within fifteen (15) days from the date the adverse action was taken.

-Exhaustion of Internal Remedies
+19. Exhaustion of Internal Remedies